NotChencho/FinalMachineLearning/README.md

 ---

-Some data could not be upload to the github due to its weight so it is stored in a drive folder with the same structure as it should be in the repository.
+Some data could not be uploaded to the github due to its weight so it is stored in a drive folder with the same structure as it should be in the repository.
 LINK: https://drive.google.com/drive/folders/1F5ATLNVgeNH7yDYWsC51JjqTTGtzj-En?usp=sharing

 Also a copy of this markdown file has been uploaded in pdf format to the repository in order to show that it respects the length conditions in the project statement